yulittabekish/tiko_test_project/README.md

   - username, password - login
 - Receive access and refresh JWT tokens

-Access token should be further provided in the HTTP headers in a form - "Bearer <access_token>".
+Access token should be further provided in the HTTP header "Authorization" in a form - "Bearer <access_token>".

 ## Running Tests